Leg Recovery Test

 - Red if you're not ready

 Your leg muscle recovery information is complemented with information about the recovery of your cardio system.
-This information is provided by the following features: Injury and illness risk (based on your Cardio Load from Training Load Pro), Recovery Pro, Orthostatic test and Nightly recharge.
+This information is provided by the following features in the order listed below.
 What this means is that first your watch checks if you're injury & illness risk is activated.
-If it's not available, your watch checks if you're using Recovery Pro, and after that if you've performed an Orthostatic test and finally if you're using Nightly Recharge.
+If it's not available it checks if you're using Recovery Pro, and after that if you've performed an Orthostatic test and finally if you're using Nightly Recharge.
 If any of these features spot anything affecting the recovery of your cardio system it'll be taken into account in your feedback.

 Remember to sync your test result to Polar Flow.
 To help long-term follow up, we’ve gathered all the test data in one place in the Polar Flow web service.
 In the Tests page you can see all the tests you’ve performed and compare their results.
 You can see your long-term progress and easily view changes in your performance.

 The test fails when your watch cannot recognize a jump.
 This may happen if you wait too long between jumps (You have 40 seconds to jump after each beep).
 If you jumped but it wasn't detected, then your hands may have slipped from your hips when jumping.
 Play close attention to the placement of your hands as it is crucial for accuracy and repeatability.